-This park features multi-use athletic fields and baseball fields and plenty of open play areas.
+This park features baseball fields and plenty of open play areas.
 The Massey Draw Regional Trail runs through the park adjacent to the SJCD South drainage.
-A large picnic shelter is located at the west end of the park next to the tennis court.
+A large picnic shelter is located at the west end of the park next to the playground.
 Restrooms and concession stand are available only during sports association athletic events.

-3 baseball fields, four multi-use fields, full court basketball court, playground and picnic shelter.
+3 baseball fields, full court basketball court, playground and picnic shelter.

 The trail begins at The Columbine Trail, a regional trail that parallels S. Platte Canyon Dr. from W. Bowles Ave. south to Chatfield State Park.
 From the Columbine Trail, the Massey Draw Regional Trail heads west through Columbine Hills Park, Columbine Sports Park, and Wayside Meadows Park and ends at S. Wadsworth Blvd.
 The trail parallels the SJCD South drainage the entire distance.
 There are no designated trailheads but the parking lot at Columbine Hills Park is an excellent starting point.
 The Massey Draw Regional Trail runs through the park.